 Chemical Doser

-The chemical doser (CD) has three principle components: a float, a lever arm, and a dosing ring.
+The chemical doser has three principle components: a float, a lever arm, and a dosing ring.

-The float currently used in the lab for data collection is a 45.5 cm long 4 in PVC tube capped at both ends and partially filled with sand so that it weighs 8 lbs.
+The float currently used in the lab for data collection is a 45.5 cm long 10 cm (4 in) PVC tube capped at both ends and partially filled with sand so that it weighs 8 lbs.
 It rests 33.5 cm below and 12 cm above the water line in a virtual grit chamber, which is a deep bucket with a pressure sensor at its base.
 This pressure sensor provides readings of the water level in the bucket.
 The float is connected via low-elasticity fishing line to the lever arm.
 The lever arm is a 68 cm length of 1 1/4 in schedule 40 PVC pipe with a pivot point at 34 cm (the center).
 Opposite of the pivot there are notches cut into the pipe at 5 cm length intervals.
 The chemical doser hangs from these notches.

 The chemical dosing tube is a tube with an open T connection at the top, which allows the FC outflow tubing to drain through a pressure break T. The tubing exiting the pressure break T has a larger diameter than the tubing entering it.
 The pressure break and larger outflow tubing allow a free surface at the same height as the discharge to the rapid mix (minus head loss) to form inside the larger tube while air can also flow through the tube.